cis-famu/oer-assignment-oer-group-3/Chapter-1.md

 6. Global Scope: Exercise caution when using identifiers in the global scope to avoid naming clashes in extensive projects.
 Consider employing unique prefixes or namespaces for global identifiers.

 7. Underscore Convention: Identifiers starting with an underscore followed by a capital letter (e.g., "_MyIdentifier") and those with two consecutive underscores are reserved for the compiler and standard library.
 To prevent unintended behavior, it's advisable to steer clear of using such names.

+#### Best Practices for Naming Identifiers

+1. Descriptive Naming: Opt for meaningful and clear names for variables, functions, and classes.
+For example, instead of using "n," go for something like "numStudents" to convey the purpose or content accurately.

+2. CamelCase Convention: For identifiers with multiple words, adhere to the CamelCase convention.
+Capitalize the first letter of each word, as seen in "calculateGrossSalary."

+3. Avoiding Abbreviations: Reduce the reliance on abbreviations to enhance clarity for other developers.
+Prioritize readability by using full words.
+For instance, favor "calculate" over unclear abbreviations.

+4. Consistency in Naming Style: Maintain a uniform naming style across the entire codebase.
+This practice simplifies the code review process and facilitates a better understanding of the code by different developers.

+5. Steer Clear of Hungarian Notation: Refrain from using prefixes that indicate the data type of a variable.
+The use of Hungarian Notation, like "i" for integers or "sz" for zero-terminated strings, is discouraged for improved code readability.

+6. Action-Indicative Function Names: When naming functions, incorporate verbs to signify actions.
+Examples include "calculate," "initialize," or "print."
+This approach helps in understanding the purpose and behavior of functions.

+Identifiers serve as the fundamental elements of a C++ program, enabling developers to establish, refer to, and manage different entities.
+Adhering to naming conventions and optimal practices for identifiers empowers programmers to craft code that is clear, understandable, and easier to maintain, reducing the likelihood of errors.
+Investing effort in selecting meaningful and descriptive names for identifiers contributes significantly to the resilience and comprehensibility of your codebase, fostering effective collaboration within a team.

+### Review Questions

+1. True/False: char is a reserved word/keyword in C++ programming.

+2. True/False: float is a valid identifier name.

+3. Does // or /* allow multiple line comments?

+*Answers: 1.
+True 2.
+False 3. /* *